Rhythm Thief: U.S. theatrical release

 By mid-1995, US rights to Rhythm Thief were purchased by Strand Releasing, who released Rhythm Thief on select screens in the US on November 15, 1995.
 Of the picture's run at New York City's Film Forum, Stephen Holden of The New York Times wrote, "[Rhythm Thief] has the edgy, loose-jointed spontaneity of a hip-hop, avant-funk Breathless".
 Dave Kehr of the Daily News made note of "the aggressive stylishness of Howard Krupa’s high-contrast photography" and "the adrenalin rush of director Harrison's quick, flashy editing", while John Anderson of Newsday described the film as "nasty/beautiful...a pulse of artistic anxiety, adrenaline-rushed."
 Godfrey Cheshire of the New York Press wrote "this Loisaida scum pond teams with life, and every scene in Rhythm Thief finds new delight in mounting the specimens".

 Of the film's Los Angeles release at the Sunset Laemmle Five, Kevin Thomas of the Los Angeles Times wrote: "Matthew Harrison's Rhythm Thief is a triumph of economy in all senses that pops up to deliver a knockout punch."
 The Los Angeles Reader opined: "Despite its spare look and handheld camera work, Matthew Harrison's low budget feature shows a shrewd command of film-making technique.
 There is an edgy energy to the film."

 Awards

 Besides the Special Jury Recognition for Directing at the 1995 Sundance Film Festival, Rhythm Thief also won the First Prize for Features at the 1995 Florida Film Festival, First Prize for Features at the 1994 New Orleans Film Festival, Best Dramatic Feature at the 1995 SXSW Film Festival, and the Kodak Award at the 1995 Sinking Creek Film Festival.

 Home media

-In May 2008, Kino Lorber released Rhythm Thief on DVD, which includes behind-the-scenes photographs, a director's commentary by Harrison and a 20-minute making-of featurette.
+In December of 2024, Kino Lorber released a high-definition Blu-ray edition of Rhythm Thief scanned, under the supervision of Harrison, at 4K from the original 16mm camera negative.
+The disc includes two previously deleted scenes, a S8mm trailer made for the film, a new director's commentary by Harrison, and a one hour and nineteen minute documentary about the making of the film.

 Martin Scorsese, an early supporter of the film, supplied a quote for the DVD release, calling the film "Inventive, exciting, original".